 * “Sound scientific basis and proven efficacy in order to ensure public safety” is one of the main eligibility requirements of the American Dental Association CERP Recognition Standards and Procedures (ADA.org/CERP).

 The “sound scientific basis and proven efficacy in order to ensure public safety” is one of the main eligibility requirements of the ADA CERP Recognition Standards and Procedures.
-The scientific foundation for understanding soft-tissue laser ablation and coagulation is based on soft tissue’ light scattering and absorption spectra.
-Unfortunately, some laser dentistry educational programs and publications include misinterpretations with regard to the soft and hard tissue laser science and safety.
-Such misrepresentations partially take their origin in the Laser Dentistry Curriculum Guidelines, which dates back to early 1990s, and is missing a significant amount of important laser-tissue interaction concepts, such as Absorption Spectra; Hot Glass Tip; Plasma Plume, etc.
+The scientific foundation for understanding soft-tissue laser ablation and coagulation is based on soft tissue’s light scattering and absorption spectra.
+Unfortunately, some laser dentistry educational programs and publications include misinterpretations about soft and hard tissue laser science and safety.
+Such misrepresentations partially take their origin in the Laser Dentistry Curriculum Guidelines, which date back to the early 1990s, and are missing a significant amount of important laser-tissue interaction concepts, such as Absorption Spectra; Hot Glass Tip; Plasma Plume, etc.

 The American Laser Study Club (ALSC) designed its curriculum based on peer-reviewed physics reviews on the foundations of laser-tissue interaction and laser surgery, and the original work of its founder Dr. Peter Vitruk.
 The ALSC is dedicated to the detailed physics of soft tissue ablation and coagulation with laser and hot tip (non-laser) devices.
-The ALSC’s curriculum overcomes known limitations of many laser dentistry courses.
+The ALSC’s curriculum overcomes the known limitations of many laser dentistry courses.

 Have Any Questions?

 Get in touch with the ALSC and we will respond as soon as possible.